marieblakely/pet-healthfetch-front-end/README.md

 Icebox Items:
-* AAU I want to be able to add a site or restaurant I visited while at the location I traveled to.
+* AAU I would like to be able to communicate with my vet in the app.